-The application forms and the guidelines for filling in the application forms can be found here at GUDP's website.
-It is a requirement that GUDP's application forms are used and that they are submitted within the deadline.
+The application forms and the guidelines for filling in the application forms can be found at ICROFS?

+website and under the grant scheme 'Organic Research, Development and Demonstration Programme (Organic RDD)' in the Grant Guidelines of The Danish Agricultural Agency .Choose the tab "Sådan søger du" ("How to apply") and read more under "Søg om tilskud" ("Apply for grant").
+It is a requirement that GUDP's application forms, that are customized to the Organic RDD programme, are used and that they are submitted within the deadline.
 Please note that you must not change the application material.